 The pelvis is the link between the spine and legs.
 The sacroiliac (SI) joints connect the bones that make up the pelvis, in the back below the lower back.
 This is a very complex region and a common source of pain.
 Pain in this region is often present on either side of the pelvis at this joint, can lead to pain in the hip muscles, and may lead to pain radiating down the leg.
 Pain in this region can be debilitating and limit one’s ability to enjoy their daily activities.

-Pain 101: Intro To Sacroiliac Joint Pain
+Types of Sacroiliac Joint Pain